nitinkc/nitinkc.github.io/_posts/microservices/2024-03-11-redis-cache.md

 By caching the results of service methods, you can improve the performance of your application by avoiding redundant computations or database queries for frequently accessed data.

-## Caching wiht Repository Methods:
+## Caching with Repository Methods:

 While repository methods are primarily responsible for interacting with the database, you can still use `@Cacheable` in repository methods to cache the results of database queries.